Shubhamm1211/VoyageHack-TBO-SmartConnect/README.md

 # 🚀 TBO SmartConnect – A Travel Agent Suite
-**AI-Powered Travel Recommender for Personalized and Data-Driven Travel Planning**
+**Travel Recommender for Personalized and Data-Driven Travel Planning**

 ---

 ## 🌟 Overview
-TBO SmartConnect is an **AI-driven travel recommendation system** that helps travel agents provide **personalized, data-backed travel package suggestions** based on customer preferences.
+TBO SmartConnect is an **ML-driven travel recommendation system** that helps travel agents provide **personalized, data-backed travel package suggestions** based on customer preferences.

 🔹 **Machine Learning-Powered Recommendations** – Smart ranking of packages with booking probability predictions.
 🔹 **Seamless API Integration** – Built with Flask backend and a robust ML model.